tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 ===Mods required===
 You'll of course need Foundation, Nanofx2, Submenu v 3.0, QBAutostart and Kobayashi Maru mod, the latest version the better.
 GalaxyCharts is also required, probably the GalaxyCharts Warp AI fix as well.

 All the mods on https://www.gamefront.com/games/bridge-commander/category/babylon5 mentioned above, on reverse order (NONE of the ones called "Remastered") would be probably required (albeit at the time I downloaded the mods from NexusMods so the content may have been different), **but** some of them conflicted with each other due to Caps issue (i.e. EAOmega - eaomega), certain shuttle quirks and BCMMods affected certain filenames and inner files, which back when I was a newbie took me 3 years to fix, made that unadvisable.
-Additionally some like the original Minbari Sharlin for KM are still missing from gamefront.
+Additionally some are still missing from gamefront.

 ===Installation Guide===
 1º Ok, first of all, just in case, backup your STBC.